 The Company may acquire other companies in the future and there are risks inherent in any such acquisition.
 Specifically, there could be unknown or undisclosed risks or liabilities of such companies for which the Company is not sufficiently indemnified.
 Any such unknown or undisclosed risks or liabilities could materially and adversely affect the Company's financial performance and results of operations.
 The Company could encounter additional transaction and integration-related costs or other factors such as the failure to realize all of the benefits from such acquisitions.
 All of these factors could cause dilution to the Company's earnings per share or decrease or delay the anticipated accretive effect of the acquisition and cause a decrease in the market price of the Company's securities.
 The Company may not be able to successfully integrate and combine the operations, personnel and technology infrastructure of any such acquired company with its existing operations.
 If integration is not managed successfully by the Company's management, the Company may experience interruptions in its business activities, deterioration of its employee and customer relationships, increased costs of integration and harm to its reputation, all of which could have a material adverse effect on the Company's business, financial condition and results of operations.
 The Company may experience difficulties in combining corporate cultures, maintaining employee morale and retaining key employees.
-The integration of any such acquired companies may also impose substantial demands on the management.
-There is no assurance that these acquisitions will be successfully integrated in a timely manner.
+The integration of any such acquired in a timely manner.